FAQs

 When does registration for Rainbow Run close?

-Registration will re-open again, on the day of the event (Saturday 7th June), but only if the event has not already sold out.
-The entry fee for signing up on the day, will be an increased entry fee.
+Registration will re-open again, on the day of the event (Saturday 6th June), but only if the event has not already sold out.
+The entry fee for signing up on the day, will be an increased entry fee of £30 per adult and £25 per child.

 Fundraising